GSA/challenges-and-prizes/_all-challenges/1218-xtechsbir-waveform-challenge.md

 The Army is a strong proponent of deliberate intellectual property (IP) rights and management by the private sector and the Department of Defense.

-For the xTech-SBIR Waveform Challenge:
+For the xTechSBIR Waveform Challenge:

 * The Federal Government may not gain an interest in IP developed by a participant without the written consent of the participant;
 * Nothing in this competition shall diminish the Government’s rights in patents, technical data, technical information, computer software, computer databases, and computer software documentation that the Government had prior to this effort, or is entitled to, under any other Government Agreement or contract, or is otherwise entitled to under law; and